The only comments I received were gratitude from our employees for finally being able to communicate and collaborate smoothly.

 For Columbia, going Google is a force multiplier.
 With resources saved and productivity enhanced, our city employees are able to better focus on their core mission of serving citizens.
 Being a part of modernization efforts of both Columbia and Des Moines makes my job as a public servant meaningful.

-Editor's Note: G Suite is FedRAMP compliant.
+Editor's Note: Google Workspace is FedRAMP compliant.
 FedRAMP is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.